kkinnear/zprint/doc/options/community.md

 ```
 This change to the defaults for zprint does several things:

-  * Do not indent the second element of a pair when you have to flow
+  * Do not indent the second element of a pair when the second element
-  the pair.
+  of the pair does not fit on the same line as the first and must be
+  started on the line under the first element.

   * Do not format some functions specially to make them more understandable.